 The design of most baker tents includes a PVC floor for the tent bottom, a sleeping compartment, and a slanted roof that slopes down the tent’s back.
 The roof of the tent extends past the floor to make a spacious porch where you can set up your campfire.
 The sidewalls of the tent are referred to as wings, as they can be opened up to create walls for the porch area or be closed to cover the sleeping compartment (a great thing to have during windy or rainy campouts).
 When it is nice outside and you want to take in a little bit more of the outdoors, you can also roll up the wings and keep them secured to the roof and out of the way.

 These tents are usually quite large and made of polyester, cotton, or a combination of the two.
 You probably won’t find one made of lighter material like nylon, so baker tents certainly shouldn’t be considered lightweight tent options.
 This isn’t the tent you want to take on a minimalist camping or hiking trip.
 On the bright side of this, however, you can count on the strength, durability, and resistance to fire and water that you will usually find in cotton/polyester tents.
+As a general rule, the more polyester in the canvas fibers the better since polyester is stronger, lighter, waterproof, won’t rot, and yet can now be manufactured with a breathability the same as cotton.

 Something really important to help any tent last a long time is knowing how to care for and maintain it, and a baker tent is no exception.
 Since most of these tents are made of canvas, you need to take care of it like you would any other canvas tent.
 This includes preventing mold and mildew from forming inside, which can often happen when the canvas is exposed to moisture for a prolonged period.
 Mold and mildew can cause the material to weaken over time, so make sure after your camping trip you allow your baker tent to dry out completely in the sun before putting it into storage.